Abhinav-Saxena-dev/ChatterProbe/client/README.md

 ## Issues <a name = "issues"></a>

-1. The open API exits with status code 401 on live server, however on localHost there is no such issue.
-The issue was resolved when committed my .env file to github.
-(Solved : Added environmental variables to netlify)

-2. Netlify has a 10 second request execution limit.
+1. Netlify has a 10 second request execution limit.
 It cannot be changed and thus sometimes the open AI function exits with code 502.

-3. The Serp API has no option for scraping the content of a research paper, so we are using demo text to populate the preview page.
+2. The Serp API has no option for scraping the content of a research paper, so we are using demo text to populate the preview page.
 However, the questions can be asked and the model will reply with reference to the research paper.

 ## To do <a name = "to-do"></a>